- Kronen L. Insulin Nation. The 12 Types of Lows. Available at: https://insulinnation.com/ treatment/the-12-types-of-lows/ (Accessed November 2019).

 Factors for more.

-Insulin – or rather the lack of it – can also be directly responsible for your rising sugar levels.
-A forgotten dose, a too small a dose or a faulty product due to improper storage can leave you with much less insulin in your body than expected, leaving your sugar level free to rise.
+Insulin – or rather the lack of it – can also be directly responsible for your rising glucose levels.
+A forgotten dose, a too small a dose or a faulty product due to improper storage can leave you with much less insulin in your body than expected, leaving your glucose level free to rise.
 Mountain Climbers can be extremely frustrating, as all your usual tricks and corrections suddenly just don’t seem to work.

 Being able to review when your last few doses were and how much insulin you administered can help you figure out whether too little insulin may be the culprit, or if you should look elsewhere for an explanation.